vippsas/feedapi-spec/SPEC.md

 unused.
 I.e., `cursor0=..&cursor1=..` has never been used and should never be used.

-* The headers feature is similarly deprecated
+* The headers feature is similarly deprecated.

 #### Protocol negotiation

 FeedAPI clients should start with a simple `GET` to the FeedAPI endpoint without any arguments.
-For version 1 (ZeroEventHub) this should result in a 400 error (ErrNoCursors); for version 2 the result will be the discovery endpoint JSON payload documented below.
+For version 1 (ZeroEventHub) this should result in a 400 error; for version 2 the result will be the discovery endpoint JSON payload documented below.

 In the events fetch endpoint, the presence of the argument `?token=`